acschm1d/cloud-collections/k8s/jenkins/README.md

 jenkins-68675bf956-9qrl5   1/1     Running   0          5s
 ```

-Tunnel the service to make it accesible to the host:
+Tunnel the traffic to the service:

 ```
 minikube tunnel jenkins --url